 This PM 2.5 activated carbon (also known as activated charcoal) filter blocks up to 95% of airborne particles — everything from germs and dust to chemicals and pollen — thanks to several strong layers, including a high-efficiency filter cloth and an anti-stick cloth.
 "A tighter filter can help prevent inhaling small droplets in the air we breathe," Aronoff said.

 Five layers of fabric band together to create this PM 2.5 activated carbon filter.
-The material is effective at filtering chemicals and gasses and can serve as a nice face mask filter, as long as the mask is tightly woven.
+The brand says the material is effective at filtering chemicals and gasses and can serve as a nice face mask filter, as long as the mask is tightly woven.

-After testing these filters, global lab Nelson Labs found that they provide more than 95% Bacterial Filtration Efficiency (BFE), which helps block harmful particles in the air.
+After testing these filters, global lab Nelson Labs found that they provide more than 95% BFE, which helps block harmful particles in the air.

 "The virus spreads through respiratory droplets that another person breathes in or that land on a surface that is then touched and transferred to the person’s nose or mouth," Bush said.